yogeshkumar94s/JavaScript-Exercises/06-JavaScript/01-The-Language/09-classes/02-instanceof.md

 - **Class-based Checks**: When you want to verify if an object is an instance of a specific class or constructor.
 - **Polymorphism**: In scenarios where objects of different types share a common base class.
 - **Type Checking**: To distinguish between different object types (e.g., `Array`, `Date`, etc.).

----

-Let me know if you’d like further clarification or more examples! 😊